falreis/CarND-Advanced-Lane-Lines/writeup_report.md

 | 730, 450      | 730, 450      |
 | 1100, 700     | 730, 700      |

+I warped the original image, following the source and destination points *(Pipeline line 11-14)*:

 ![Warp Image][image7]

+Then I cropped the image in the ROI points *(Pipeline line 11-14)*:

 ![Warp Image and crop of ROI][image8]

 #### 3. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

-I croped my ROI in the image, then I convert the color to HSL (hue, saturation, lightness). *(Pipeline line 5)*
+I changed the croped image from RGB color space to HSL (hue, saturation, lightness) color space. *(Pipeline line 5)*

 ![HSL ROI Image][image9]